 Our Vision & Aims

-We are working with our members and key national partners to ensure that all individuals who are malnourished or at risk of malnutrition in any healthcare or social setting are identified early through nutrition screening using a validated tool such as BAPEN's "Malnutrition Universal Screening Tool" ('MUST').
-We are striving to make sure that all individuals who are malnourished or ‘at risk’ of malnutrition receive appropriate, individualised treatment.
+We are working with our members and key national partners to ensure that all individuals who are malnourished or at risk of malnutrition in any healthcare or social setting are identified early through nutrition screening using a validated tool such as BAPEN's "Malnutrition Universal Screening Tool" ('MUST') and receive appropriate, individualised treatment.

 In order to achieve this, all health and social care professionals should be adequately trained to understand the importance of good nutritional care and have the skills appropriate to their role to implement this.
 Good nutrition and hydration care should be recognised as being a fundamental core component of providing safe and effective quality care in all care settings.
 One of our key challenges is making sure that the nutritional care individuals receive is seamless across the organisations who are involved in providing their care.
 Hence, the nutritional care delivered must meet an individual’s needs, irrespective of the care setting.
 This transfer of information for nutritional care between care homes, hospitals and community services is often poor and needs to be improved by the development of integrated nutrition pathways of care.